The records in this database were collected from more than 210,000 employers insured by Alberta’s Workers’ Compensation Board (WCB).

-There’s good comparability of the 5-year snapshot of employer injury claims and rate statistics released by Alberta Labour and Immigration with those released directly by WCB.
+There’s good comparability of the 5-year snapshot of employer injury claims and rate statistics released by Alberta's government with those released directly by WCB.
 However, small methodological and coverage differences exist due to differing business reporting requirements.

 Lost-Time Claim (LTC)